FedSVD: Adaptive Orthogonalization for Private Federated Learning with LoRA: Background

 where $W^{(l)}_0$ is a frozen pre-trained weight matrix of $p_{\theta_{i}}$, and $A^{(k,l)}_{i,t}\in\mathbb{R}^{r\times d_\text{in}}$ and $B^{(k,l)}_{i,t}\in\mathbb{R}^{d_\text{out}\times r}$ are the corresponding low-rank matrices.
 We denote $\theta^{(k)}_{i,t}=\{(A^{(k,l)}_{i,t}, B^{(k,l)}_{i,t}) \}_{l=1}^L$ as the set of LoRA adapter weights for client $k$ at step $t$ of round $i$, where each pair $(A^{(k,l)}_{i,t}, B^{(k,l)}_{i,t})$ represents the LoRA matrices in layer $l$.
 In methods such as FedAvg~\citep{fedavg} and FedIT~\citep{fed-it}, the server updates its parameters $\theta_i=\{(A^{(l)}_i, B^{(l)}_i)\}_{l=1}^L$ by aggregating the weights from the participating clients as follows:

 where $m_i= \sum_{k\in S_i}n_k$ and $n_k=\lvert \mathcal{D}_k \rvert$.
 At round $i+1$, the central server model $p_{\theta_{i+1}}$ uses the updated weight matrix for each layer $l\in [L]$ as follows:

-where $W^{(l)}_0$ denotes the frozen pre-trained weights and $A^{(l)}_{i+1} B^{(l)}_{i+1}$ is the aggregated low-rank update.
+where $W^{(l)}_0$ denotes the frozen pre-trained weights and $ B^{(l)}_{i+1}A^{(l)}_{i+1}$ is the aggregated low-rank update.

 \myparagraph{Differential privacy.} Language models tend to memorize training data, which can lead to the leakage of private information from local client datasets~\citep{lm-memorization, lm-memorization-2}.
-Differential privacy (DP)~\citep{dp} provides a formal privacy guarantee by limiting the influence of any individual data point on the model, thereby mitigating such leakage risks.
+Differential privacy~\citep[\textbf{DP};][]{dp} provides a formal privacy guarantee by limiting the influence of any individual data point on the model, thus mitigating such leakage risks.